CurtTimson/curtis-timson/content/post/reactjs/201807-reactjs-jest-snapshot.md

 }
 ```

-We can write a some snapshot tests to record the expected outcome of this component when various properties are sent.
+We can write some snapshot tests to record the expected outcome of this component when various properties are sent.

 The below `List.test.js` file is recording a snapshot of how the `List` component will render when `items` are set or not set.